-Lani’s Butoh workshop, where the participants took turns to dance in a plastic dinosaur head - which I called “the intergalactic lizard” - was one of my peak experiences of 2019.
-Now, when sharing the same mask with other dancers has become unimaginable, I wait for her EmbodieDance classes on Zoom every week to feel community despite physical distance.
+I wait for (Lani's) EmbodieDance classes on Zoom every week to feel community despite physical distance.
 Lani’s deep knowledge of an extensive roster of movement practices allows her to create unforgettable and profoundly inspiring experiences.
 I have been attending regularly now for nearly a year, yet every class still brings some new practice: a new way to move, name and understand that movement.
 Lani’s thoughtful, beautifully worded prompts lead me to new insights into my body and emotions every time.

 Ania Spyra, writer